Black-Tomcat/fire-at-will/README.md

 While the master branch has not been in good shape as of recent, master will be soon reserved for builds that pass all tests and are able to be deployed to a working environment.

 If you are to send a pull request, please do so against master.
 Branches for other releases will be maintained seperately, but no pull requests will be accepeed for them.
 Features will be cherry picked from master and put into the latest stable major version.

-### Semantic Versioning
-This project does not follow semantic versioning yet.

 ### Bugs
 Bugs should be submitted to the GitHub Issues.
 The best way to submit the bug would be to describe what happened and when it broke.